jeffpar/pcjs.v1/disks/pcx86/apps/microsoft/word/3.0/debugger/README.md

     autoStart: true
     autoType: $date\r$time\rB:\rSPELL\r

-This establishes a breakpoint on the "CALL 5" entry point inside the application's Program Segment Prefix (PSP) set up by `COMMAND.COM`; the breakpoint dumps the previous 10 instructions and then halts.
+This establishes a breakpoint on the "CALL 5" entry point inside the application's Program Segment Prefix (PSP);
+the breakpoint dumps the previous 10 instructions and then halts.
 The "uncompiled" version of PCx86 is being used so that [BackTrack](/modules/pcx86/#backtrack-support) information is available to the PCjs Debugger.

 You can use the command `BC *` to clear all predefined breakpoints and allow the program to run normally.